Bombed the Interview? Master These Interview Questions

 You can’t predict which questions you’ll face in an interview.
 But what if you became such a pro at responding to the most common job interview questions that you were able to get the job nearly every time?
 Knowing which questions employers are asking and the types of responses they are looking for is your best bet to improve your chance of getting hired after your next interview – whether you’re interviewing for a job at Google, Meta, Microsoft, Amazon, Apple, Oracle, Cisco, or your local CVS.
 Keep reading to find out everything you wanted to know about job interviews, but were afraid to ask.
 And by the way: you’ve got this.

 Practice Makes Perfect: The Job Interview Playbook

 If you didn’t get the job, you may need to work on your answers to the questions below.
+Also, consider having your eyes on these interview questions for a restaurant.
 For each question, we’ve included examples of how you could have answered to better position yourself for job interview success:

 1. Describe yourself in one sentence.

 Why you didn’t get the job: You rambled and provided a long-winded response with no context.
 This is often a “starting point” question in an interview – a precursor to the next set of questions and a way for job seekers to break the ice and get started.
 Like the question, keep it short and to the point.
 Try to describe yourself as it relates to the position.
 Be positive, upbeat, show excitement for the opportunity to interview and discuss the role.
 This isn’t the time to share your personal interests, hobbies, or get long-winded.

 Example 1: “I’m trustworthy, reliable, and enjoy taking on new challenges, like the opportunity at this company.”

 Example 2: “I’m personable, curious, and always looking for ways my background and experience can make an impact.”

 Example 3: “Today, I would describe myself as excited to be here, and excited to learn about the opportunity at your company.”